Abu al-Hasan Mosque: History

 The mosque was built in 1341 by the Marinid sultan Abu al-Hasan, as recorded by a foundation inscription carved on a marble plaque inside.
-It was renovated by the Alaouite sultan Moulay Slimane during his reign between 1792 and 1822.
+It was renovated by the Alawi sultan Moulay Slimane during his reign between 1792 and 1822.
 It bears many resemblances to the Chrabliyine Mosque to the east, which was founded and also later renovated at around the same times.

 Architecture

 General layout and interior

 The mosque is a generally rectangular building 17 meters wide and 10.35 meters deep.
-The mosque's street facade is marked by a doorway in the shape of a horseshoe arch, which is overshadowed by an ornately-carved wooden canopy.The interior layout of the mosque features a small square courtyard (sahn) flanked by galleries on two sides and by the main prayer hall to the south.
+The mosque's street facade is marked by a doorway in the shape of a horseshoe arch, which is overshadowed by an ornately carved wooden canopy.The interior layout of the mosque features a small square courtyard (sahn) flanked by galleries on two sides and by the main prayer hall to the south.
 Somewhat unusually, the prayer hall is composed of only one transverse "nave" running along the full width of the building instead of being split by multiple rows of arches.
 The prayer hall is covered by a sloped timber roof and a wooden ceiling with painted decoration.
 The mihrab consists of a niche opening through a horseshoe arch in the middle of the southern wall and surrounded by carved stucco decoration consisting of Arabic epigraphy, geometric motifs, and arabesques.
 The mihrab was significantly restored or remade during the restorations by Moulay Slimane (1792-1823).
 Its form is very similar to that of the Chrabliyine Mosque, which was also founded around the same time and was also renovated by Moulay Slimane.

 The mosque also features another courtyard on its east side, centered on a water basin decorated with zellij (mosaic tilework) and surrounded by small latrine rooms.
 This section served as a facility for performing ablutions.
 This ablutions section is connected to the mosque by a passage off the main courtyard and also has its own street entrance to the east of the mosque's main entrance.